ovikariy/bewell/devnotes.md

 <h2>Building and Publishing the App</h2>

+To run locally:

+npm start

+To publish a prod update to the app stores:

+***Increment version number in app.json and if needed release channel in scripts

+bewell\scripts\expo-build-prod-android.bat
+bewell\scripts\expo-build-prod-ios.bat

+To publish a prod JS only update OTA:

+bewell\scripts\expo-publish-prod.bat

+For staging, use corresponding bat files in the scripts directory.

 By default, the app uses Expo's [Over The Air (OTA)](https://docs.expo.io/guides/configuring-ota-updates/) service which fetches and applies the updates to the JavaScript code and assets without building a new version of the app and re-submitting to app stores.

 We turned off automatic OTA updates by setting "checkAutomatically" to "ON_ERROR_RECOVERY" in app.json which means it will only automatically fetch an update if the last run of the cached bundle produced a fatal JS error.